AzureAD/azure-activedirectory-library-for-js/README.md

 ## Samples and Documentation

 [We provide a full suite of sample applications and documentation on GitHub](https://github.com/azure-samples?query=active-directory) to help you get started with learning the Azure Identity system.
-This includes tutorials for native clients such as Windows, Windows Phone, iOS, OSX, Android, and Linux.
+This includes tutorials for native clients such as Windows, Windows Phone, iOS, OSX, Android, and Linux; and a detailed guide to registering your app with Azure Active Directory.
 We also provide full walkthroughs for authentication flows such as OAuth2, OpenID Connect, Graph API, and other awesome features.

-Instructions for setting up an Azure AD application are here, [Azure Active Directory authentication in Azure Portal](https://docs.microsoft.com/en-us/azure/app-service-mobile/app-service-mobile-how-to-configure-active-directory-authentication).

 ## Community Help and Support